 Reliability: Service reliability is crucial to a working backup.
 If your leading ISP fails, you have to be able to trust your backup in a pinch.
 The more reliable the provider, the better your chances are of having a smooth transition back and forth.

 Customer service: Working with a team that can provide quick customer service is essential to finding the right solution.
 You need to know you can rely on your carrier to respond quickly if a problem arises.
 Your failsafe is your last line of defense for outages and interruptions, making timely responses critical.

 Area coverage: It may be in your best interests to choose based on location, as well.
 If your primary ISP comes from a local provider, having a backup plan from a nationwide company may prevent a secondary outage or vice versa.
 For example, if a failure is weather-based and both your primary and backup services are local, you may be at risk for a second outage.
 Check to see where companies’ facilities are located, especially if your business is in a storm-prone territory.

 Keep Your Business Running With Morefield

 Whether your business needs a safety net or you want to keep up with the latest trends in tech, Morefield Communications has you covered.
 With over 70 years of experience, we proudly serve Pennsylvania companies and provide them with the connectivity services they need.
 Our team is dedicated to your satisfaction, which is why we deliver with fast responses, project turnarounds and support.

-At Morefield, we know your connectivity and time matters.
-Each of our employees has years of expertise in the industry and they can provide unmatched customer care.
+At Morefield, we know your connectivity and time matter.
+Each of our employees has years of expertise in the industry, and they can provide unmatched customer care.
 We’ll keep you up to date with the latest, most reliable technology, so you can spend less time battling outdated systems and more time working.
 Pair that with our unlimited help desk support, on-site and remote technicians and monthly payment system, and you’ve got everything your company requires to succeed.